bacnamntp/archlinux.installation_guide/vim.vundle.md

 - For best results make sure your $TERM env variable is 256 colours; export TERM=xterm-256color

 - Note: to have the correct font in the bottom bar you need a Powerline font installed and selected in the terminal.

+- Color scheme: kolor

+- You can download vundle-air-themes for vim.
+Copy themes to the vim-airline/autoload/airline/themes folder.